anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 (Installation) IP addresses are assumed to be routable over the whole installation network, except for link-local IP addresses.

-The term "Join Proxy" as used in this document refers specifically to an {{RFC8995}} Join Proxy that can support Pledges to onboard using a UDP-based protocol, such as the cBRSKI protocol {{cBRSKI}}.
+The term "Join Proxy" is used in this document with the same definition as in {{RFC8995}}.
+However, in this document it refers specifically to a Join Proxy that can support Pledges to onboard using a UDP-based protocol, such as the cBRSKI protocol {{cBRSKI}}.
 This protocol operates over an end-to-end secured DTLS session between a Pledge and a cBRSKI Registrar.

 The acronym "JPY" is used to refer to a new protocol and JPY message format defined by this document.
 The message can be seen as a "Join Proxy Yoke": connecting two data items and letting these travel together over a network.

+Because UDP does not have the notion of a connection, the term "UDP connection" in this document refers to a pseudo-connection, whose establishment on the Join Proxy is triggered by receipt of a first UDP packet from a new Pledge source.

 The term "endpoint" is used as defined in {{RFC7252}}.

 The terms "6LoWPAN Router" (6LR), "6LoWPAN Border Router" (6LBR) and "6LoWPAN link" are used as defined in {{RFC6775}}.

-Details of the IP address and port notation used by the Join Proxy specification are provided in {{ip-port-notation}}.
+Details of the IP address and port notation used in the Join Proxy specification are provided in {{ip-port-notation}}.

 # Join Proxy Problem Statement and Solution